UBC-MDS/DSCI-532_2025_18_canadian-house-prices/README.md

 4. **View the Dashboard**:
 Open your web browser and navigate to http://127.0.0.1:8050/ (or the URL indicated in your terminal) to see the dashboard in action.

+## Usage

+### How to Use the Dashboard

+- **Select a city or province** from the dropdown to view its real estate data.
+- **Adjust filters** for price range, number of bedrooms, and bathrooms to refine your search.
+- **Hover over visualizations** to see detailed insights.
+- **Use dynamic charts** to compare housing trends across different locations.

+This dashboard is designed to be intuitive, making it easy to explore, analyze, and interpret Canadian housing data.

+## Data Attribution

+This project uses data from the [Canadian house prices for top cities](https://www.kaggle.com/datasets/jeremylarcher/canadian-house-prices-for-top-cities) available on Kaggle.

 ## Contributing

 Contributions are welcome, and we appreciate your interest in improving this project!
 We have a dedicated [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository that outlines: